What is experiential learning?

 The goal of the Political Science undergraduate program is to equip students with the knowledge, skills and values they need to engage in critical thinking and analysis of the social and political world, as well as to be good citizens.
 This means ensuring students understand the key concepts, theories and methods of political science, but also preparing them to connect what they learn in the classroom to the world around them.

 Through the study of power, politics and government, Political Science students gain these skills as well as the values of personal responsibility, civic engagement, integrity, open-mindedness and continuous learning that the department views to be essential for both good citizenship and career success.

-Co-op students are not required to complete an experiential learning course if they have completed two co-op work terms, but they are not excluded from taking these courses.
+Co-op students are exempt from having to complete an experiential learning course if they have completed two co-op work terms, but they are not excluded from taking these courses.

 Please note: Due to COVID-19 restrictions, we can offer only the co-op experiential learning pathway in Fall 2020, Winter 2021 and Spring 2021.
-If you are graduating in Spring or Fall 2021 you won’t be required to meet the experiential pathway and will be granted an exemption (but you’ll need to complete this petition).
-You’ll still need 16 PSCI courses (including a political theory or research methods course) and two 400-level seminar courses to complete the major.
+If you are graduating in Spring or Fall 2021 you will not be required to meet the experiential pathway and will be granted an exemption (but you’ll need to complete this petition).
+You will still need 16 PSCI courses (including a political theory or research methods course) and two 400-level seminar courses to complete the major.